 Eligibility: (please read carefully before applying)

-Applicants must have held SRF membership for at least one year in order to be eligible to apply for an SRF Travel Grant.
+Applicants must have held SRF membership for a minimum of one calendar year in order to be eligible to apply for an SRF Travel Grant.
 MSc students, and PhD students in their first year of study, are exempt from this requirement.

 Only non-statutory SRF members are eligible to apply for Travel Grants.
 Early Career and Retired Members are not eligible to apply for SRF Travel Grants to support attendance at the SRF Annual Meeting or Joint Fertility meeting, as financial support to attend these conferences is provided by the Society through other mechanisms.
 Full members are eligible to apply for an SRF Travel Grant to attend SRF-sponsored meetings.